freelan-developers/teapot/docs/source/the_party_file.rst

   If `shell` is a string, it will be parsed and split into a list using :func:`shlex.split`.
 This method of defining the shell and its arguments can be ambiguous and is therefore **not recommended**.

-  `shell` can also be :const:`True` (the default), in which case its value will be taken from the inherited :term:`environment`, if it has one.
+  `shell` can also be :const:`True` (the default), in which case its value will be taken from the parent :term:`environment`, if it has one.

   If no `shell` is specified, the default one from the system will be taken as specified in :func:`subprocess.call`.

 `variables`
   A dictionary of environment variables to set, remove or override.

-  Each variable can be set to either a string, or to ``null`` (the YAML equivalent of :const:`None`).
+  Each variable can be set to either a string, or to :const:`None`.

-  The behavior a null value depends on the value of `inherit`.
+  The behavior a null value depends on the value of `parent`.

   If the :term:`environment` inherits its attributes from another :term:`environment`, a null value indicates that the environment variable should be **removed** from the environment.
 This is **not** equivalent to setting its value to an empty string (in this case the variable would still be part of the environment, but would just be empty).

   If the :term:`environment` does not inherit its attributes from another :term:`environment`, a null value indicates that the value for this environment variable should be the one of the execution environment (the environment into which :term:`teapot` was called).
 If the environment variable was not set within the execution environment, it won't be set in the new environment if its value was ``null``.

-`inherit`
+`parent`
-  `inherit` can be null (the default), or it can be the name of a named :term:`environment` to inherit from.
+  `parent` can be :const:`None` (the default), or it can be the name of a named :term:`environment` to inherit from.

-  If `inherit` is null, none of the existing environment variables are inherited and only the ones defined in the `variables` attribute will be set.
+  If `parent` is null, none of the existing environment variables are inherited and only the ones defined in the `variables` attribute will be set.

 .. note::

-    By default, *teapot* exposes the execution environment through the name ``default``.
+    By default, *teapot* exposes the execution environment through the name ``system``.

-    This ``default`` environment has all the environment variables that were set right before the call to :term:`teapot` and uses the default system :term:`shell`.
+    This ``system`` environment has all the environment variables that were set right before the call to :term:`teapot` and uses the default system :term:`shell`.

 .. _filters: